 Fundamental analysis is used by traders with longer time horizons.
 Fundamental investors care about the nuts and bolts of the business, not the gyrations if its stock price.
 Earnings growth, debt levels, regulation, gross margins, and market share are important fundamental factors used to project the long-term profitability of public companies.

 Practice might not make perfect (especially if you ask Allen Iverson), but practice does allow us to learn from mistakes in a risk-free environment.
 If you’re developing a new trading strategy and want to test it out before putting any real money at risk, utilize the paper trading service offered by most brokers or find a place to create a paper trading account and practice with fake cash.

 Paper trading is no substitute for the real thing.
 You know the money is fake, so big wins and losses won’t affect you the same way psychologically.
-However, paper trading is still plenty useful for implementing new ideas, backtesting your strategies, and seeing how your plan might play out in the real markets.
+However, just because the paper trading doesn’t have the same impact, doesn’t mean it’s useless.
+You can still use it to implement new ideas, reinforce your strategies, and see how your plan might play out in the real markets.

 Tackling a challenge without a plan is a fool’s errand and trading securities is a challenge that has kept the world’s smartest minds off balance.
 You can’t trade every security in the market and you won’t find easy riches following the picks of Twitter gurus or CNBC talking heads.
 You’ll need to find your niche as a trader – that means devising a plan, sticking to the securities you know, and keeping your emotions at bay if a trade turns against you.
 Keep track of your trades and tweak your strategy if needed, but know that discipline and dedication are required for success in the markets.
 Stick to the plan.